 If everything is flowing as it should, close the faucet and shut off the water.
 Check underneath the sink to make sure that there are no leaks where the water supply lines meet the faucet body.
 If everything is dry, then you have just performed your first faucet swap.
 Congratulations!

 When It’s All Said and Done

 After everything is done, be sure to clean up your workspace and double-check for leaks after an hour or so.
-If there are no leaks present, go ahead and close up the sink cabinet and stow your tools for your next plumbing adventure.
+If there are no leaks present, go ahead and close up the sink cabinet and stow your tools for your next faucet installation adventure.

-If you run into trouble or simply feel nervous about trying the home-fix in the first place, don’t hesitate to call in an expert plumbing company from the Salt Lake City area.
+If you run into trouble or simply feel nervous about trying the home-fix in the first place, don’t hesitate to call in a certified plumbing company from the Salt Lake City area.
 They have years of experience and can help you get things operational in no time.